 Not a perfect movie, but good enough to watch more than once.

-A Bit of a Mess To watch this movie I feel you need to have some knowledge of the John Gotti senior and junior to really be able to follow it properly.
+To watch this movie I feel you need to have some knowledge of the John Gotti senior and junior to really be able to follow it properly.

 The acting is on the whole top notch, John Travolta is very good as John Gotti Senior and Spencer Rocco Lofranco came across well as John Gotti Junior.
 Most of the supporting cast did a good job as well.
 Stacy Keach and Kelly Preston can always be relied on to give a good performances.